 Over to you:

-Writing pitches which spark curiosity and inspire action isn’t hard once you know what to look out for.
+Writing pitches that spark curiosity and inspire action isn’t hard once you know what to look out for.
 Keep these tips in mind and you’ll be generating publicity for your brand in no time.

 Feel free to share the infographic below with your networks: